epfl-ada/ada-2023-project-theavengers2023/README.md

 ## Research Questions
 Our approach aims to highlight redundant connections among certain actors and assess their financial and qualitative impact on films.
 This will enable film producers to make strategic decisions and, on the other hand, provide you with the necessary arguments to win your debates with cinephile friends

-- Does the rise of the number of famous actors has a significant impact on the revenue and the quality of a movie ?
+- Does an ensemble of renowned actors significantly influence a movie's revenue and critical acclaim?
-- Which actor pairs have the best and worst chimistry ?
+- Which actor duos exhibit the most remarkable synergy, and which fall flat?
-- Can we characterize the interconnetions between the actors ?
+- How can we delineate the interconnectedness within actor networks?
-- Vis-a-vis to the previous questions, do we observe different conclusion in function of the geography, timeline, or film gender ?
+- In relation to the above queries, do geographical, chronological, or genre-specific factors alter our findings?

 ## Aditional Datasets
 - "The Movies Dataset" from Kaggle : This dataset ressembles the one of CMU in terms of contents.
 We used this dataset to enrich the CMU dataset by filling its missing values.
 This would allow us to increase the robustness of the CMU dataset but also to expand and broadened our scope for analysis.
 It provided us with the means to conduct deeper and more precise evaluations of the cinematic information at hand.